If you own a car you know …

 So, how much does car insurance cost, and how do insurance companies decide that?

-On average, Americans this year are paying $1,426 for a full-coverage policy, according to thezebra.com, about $119 per month.
+On average, Americans last year paid $1,426 for a full-coverage policy, according to thezebra.com, about $119 per month.
 But those figures can be misleading.

-The range actually runs from $865 a year in North Carolina to a “budget-busting” $2,610 in Michigan.
+The range actually ran from $865 a year in North Carolina to a “budget-busting” $2,610 in Michigan.
 Kansas at $1,427 is the state closest to the national average.

 The averages also can be different depending on the source of your information, although the fundamentals don’t change.